 - The Cameo:

-- Madea made an appearance in every season except for Seasons 4 and 5.
+- Madea made an appearance in every season except the fourth and fifth.
 Nikki, played by Keke Palmer, also made an appearance in the first episode.

 - Characters from Meet the Browns made sporadic appearances throughout the series.